If the Super Bowl is the goal, the Seahawks better figure out how to finish games

 Their defense, meanwhile, stymied Atlanta, which missed two field goals and had a Schaub pass intercepted by Mychal Kendricks.
 It may have been Seattle’s most complete performance of the year, or at least a close runner-up.
 There was no reason to believe the second half would be any different.

-When he came into his postgame news conference, Pete Carroll began with a quote for which he gave an assist to his general manager.
+When he came into his postgame news conference, Carroll began with a quote for which he gave an assist to his general manager.

-“John Schneider wanted me to say to get this thing started right: that this was really a tale of two halves,’’ he said.
+“John Schneider wanted me to say to get this thing started right: That this was really a tale of two halves,’’ he said.
 “That’s for John.
 It couldn’t have been more obvious.”

 You might even say the Seahawks on Sunday were the best of teams, and the worst of teams.
 Facing a Falcons defense that had been a sieve all season, they went conservative after intermission, presumably to milk their lead, and it nearly backfired.